Many regular triangulations and many polytopes: Many regular triangulations

 When a point $p$ is split into $\{p,p'\}$, the facets of the polytope that were incident to~$p$ are divided into two families, those that remain facets after the splitting, and those that replace $p$ by $p'$.
 Moreover, new facets containing both $p$ and $p'$ are created.
 Similarly, the cells incident to $p$ in a triangulation are divided into two families, those containing $p$ and those containing $p'$, and new cells containing both $p$ and $p'$ are created.
 This can be read in the link $T/p$, which is divided into two parts, $L_t$ and $L'_t$, without full dimensional intersection: We have that $F\cup \{p\}\in T_t$ whenever $F\in L_t$, $F\cup \{p'\}\in T_t$ whenever $F\in L'_t$, and that $F\cup \{p,p'\}\in T_t$ whenever $F\in L_t\cap L'_t$.

-When $t=-\infty$, we have that $L_t\cap L'_t=L'_t$, which coincides with the faces of the convex hull incident to~$p'$.
+When $t=-\infty$, we have that $L_t\cap L'_t=L'_t$, and it coincides with the boundary faces of $T/p$ that are incident to~$p'$ in $\conv(P\cup\{p'\})$.
 As the values of $t$ increase, $L_t\cap L'_t$ flips successively through each of the simplices of $T/p$, giving rise to different triangulations.
-At the end, when $t=\infty$, we have that $L_t\cap L'_t=L_t$, which coincides with the faces of the convex hull incident to $p$.
-The number of different triangulations thus created is therefore one more than the number of simplices in the link.
+At the end, when $t=\infty$, we have that $L_t\cap L'_t=L_t$, and it coincides with the boundary faces of $T/p$ that are incident to~$p$ in $\conv(P\cup\{p'\})$.
+The number of different triangulations thus created is therefore one more than the number of cells in the link $T/p$.

 There are some important differences that only appear in higher dimensions.
 First of all, all triangulations of a polygon are regular, while starting in dimension 3 there are polytopes with non-regular triangulations.
 Moreover, in dimension two there is only one way to go from $T_{-\infty}$ to $T_{\infty}$ since the link $T/p$ is one-dimensional, while in higher dimensions there are usually several different paths between these two triangulations.
 The $\size{\tr/\p}+1$ triangulations $T_t$ that we see as $t$ ranges from $-\infty$ to $\infty$ will depend on the relative position of $p$ and $p'$ and the choice of the lifting vector~$w$.
 Finally, in a polygon, the vertex figure is just a segment (with interior points) and the number $C$ in the statement is always $1$, so the lemma does not give an interesting bound in that case. \end{example}